Make the most of your kids’ screen time with these educational shows.

 The Magic School Bus Rides Again

 From the creator of shows including Blue’s Clues and Daniel Tiger’s Neighborhood, this fun show tells the tales of four fairytale friends as they grow in their literacy and explore the world around them.
 On their many adventures, your kids will learn to read along with them and enjoy the fun stories told in the process.
 With its interactive storylines, SUPER WHY! will help with your kid’s reading skills, alphabet knowledge, rhyming, and so much more.

 If you’re working on the alphabet with your kids in preparation for school, this show is perfect for helping that process along.
 ABC Galaxy follows as the adorable friend duo of Giggs and Hugg travel the ABC galaxy in a spaceship.
 Throughout their journey, the pair enjoy fun experiences, investigating, singing, and dancing for your little one to follow along with.

-Watch on Netflix.
 Elinor Wonders Why

 Elinor is a curious little bunny who sets out to learn the answers to a medley of questions beginning with the word “why.”
 With the help of her friends Ari, a bat, and Olive, an elephant, she will help your children answer these pressing questions as well.
 With a diversely voiced cast of characters, these pals will resonate with your children.

-Another animated preschool series, this show encourages children to rethink the ways in which adults navigate the world.
+Another animated preschool-aimed series, this show encourages children to rethink the ways in which adults navigate the world.
 Through highly active imaginations, children can rewrite reality and make the changes they feel need to be made.
 This sort of world-changing sense of self is just what the next generation needs to get them inspired to change the world for the better.

 With all of the pressure surrounding screen time and developing toddlers’ brains, parents may feel understandably pressed to make sure their viewing habits lend themselves to growth.
 But with shows like the ones on this list, parents can rest assured that their kids are getting something from their time in front of the tube.